maiwibrahim/GitHub.io/_pages/about.md

   sidebar: left
 ---

-I am a media scholar and sessional instructor at McMaster University.
-Working at the intersection of digital media, media theory, and the philosophy and politics of technology, my research investigates how digital media do not simply represent reality but actively constitute it — shaping what exists, what can be known, and whose existence becomes legible.
+<div id="about"></div>

-I hold a PhD in Communication, Rhetoric, and Digital Media from North Carolina State University.
+My work sits at the intersection of digital media, media theory, and the philosophy and politics of technology.
+I investigate how digital media do not simply represent reality but actively constitute it — shaping what exists, what can be known, and whose existence becomes legible.
+I am currently a sessional instructor at McMaster University in Hamilton, Canada.

 ---

-## Publications
+## Research & Publications

 #### Book Chapters